iovidius/quartz-site/README.md

 This is the repository for my Quartz-based personal website.
-Currently it is a WIP, my current site can be found via [joszuijderwijk.nl](https://joszuijderwijk.nl).
+Currently it is a WIP, which can be accessed via [test.joszuijderwijk.nl](https://test.joszuijderwijk.nl).